ASTRO logo

 Did you know?

-๐ŸŒŠ The Irrawaddy River is the largest river in Myanmar!
+๐ŸŒŠ The Irrawaddy River is approximately 2,170 kilometers long, making it the longest river in Myanmar.

 Show Less